Bitburg Airport: History

 From 1952 until 1994, Bitburg Air Base was a front-line NATO air base.
 It was the home of the United States Air Force's 36th Tactical Fighter Wing for over 40 years as part of the United States Air Forces in Europe (USAFE).

 Under contract with the United States Air Force, the French Army began construction of what would become the base in Western Germany's Eifel Mountains in early 1951.
 Located in the French occupation zone, construction began on farm land that had been a Wehrmacht tank staging and supply area for the Battle of the Bulge in late 1944.
 The air base and its housing area occupied nearly 1100 acre, with a 8200 ft long runway (with 1000 ft overruns at each end, total length would be 10,200 ft).

 In July 1952, the 53rd Fighter-Bomber Squadron from the 36th Wing moved from Fürstenfeldbruck Air Base a few miles west of Munich and arrived at the newly built base.
 Throughout the summer, elements of the 36th FBW moved into Bitburg, with the wing officially arriving in November 1952.

 With the end of the Cold War, it was deemed that Bitburg AB was no longer needed as a military base and it was turned over to the German government on 1 October 1994.
 Between June and September 1997, it was necessary to repair the Spangdahlem Air Base runway and that called for a temporary location to accommodate the 52d Fighter Wing's three squadrons of F-15s and F-16s.
 Bitburg Airport was the most logical place—only 10 mi down the road.
-The USAF departed for the second time in September 1997 and Bitburg Airport was returned to use by the civil aircraft which now call it home.
+The USAF departed for the second time in September 1997, and Bitburg Airport was returned to civilian use.

 On September 15, 2008, the Ministry of Transport of Rhineland-Palatinate granted the airport contractor landing rights for aircraft with a maximum takeoff weight of more than 14 tonnes.
 The airport contracting company is currently evaluating plans to develop the airport into a regional freight airport.